marhoy/nrk-download/README.md

 ### Configurable download directory
 If you don't specify anything, the directories will be created inside `~/Downloads/nrkdownload`, where `~` means your home directory.
 If you want the downloads somewhere else (e.g. directly to your NAS), there are two ways to specify a different download directory:
 - Define an environment variable named `NRKDOWNLOAD_DIR`
-- Specify the download directory with the option `-d download_dir`
+- Specify the download directory on the command line with the option `-d download_dir`

+If you don't know how to define an environment variable, try to Google `create environment variable` and the name of you operating system.

 ## Requirements and installation
 ### Python and packages